anilkagak2/TankGame/README.md

 	- DONE Bullet Firing frequency
 	- DONE Silver bricks should be destroyed using bullets
 	- DONE Bricks slide a bit when destroyed
-	- Bullets should not pass through nearer bricks
+	- DONE Bullets should not pass through nearer bricks

+TODOS 09/07/2016
+- DONE Freeze the application before start (space button)
+- DONE Freeze the application after end (space button)
+- Frozen banner and display the current state of the app
+- Target destruction
+- Player destruction
+- Game loosing condition and banner
+- Game winning condition and banner
+- Game reset after over